adscorp100/mdhomecarebuild/src/content/blog/home-care-packages-australia-complete-guide.md

 - **Typical Services**: Intensive personal care, regular nursing, complex medical support, respite care
 - **Support Hours**: 24+ hours per fortnight typically

+Explore the full range of high-level care options in our [comprehensive guide to the Level 4 Home Care Package](/blog/level-4-home-care-package).

 ## Home Care Package Costs and Fees Structure

 Understanding the cost structure is crucial for budgeting and planning your home care package effectively.
+To learn how to make the most of your funds, read our comprehensive [home care package spending guide](/blog/home-care-package-spending-guide).

 ### Government Subsidies (2025 Rates)